MaxSultan/recipe_book/notes.md

 [] Add a favicon
 [] Make home index a landing page

+Accessibility
+[] Make a better implementation of a multiselect element

 API
 [] look at linking out to other recipe sites/ spoonful API [] Rails Admin

 Feature: weekly meal planner
 [] Weekly meal planner that makes grocery list

+Database
+[] add DB validations that match model validations to prevent race conditions

 ## Notes